 Hometown: Miami, FL

 For Tamara (Tamy) Gomez-Ortigoza, fearlessness is fundamental to her character.
-When she was 15 years old, Tamy and her mother left their home and family in Mexico City and moved to Miami, Florida, in search of a new future.
+When she was 15 years old, Tamy and her mother left home and family in Mexico City to move to Miami, Florida, in search of a new future.
 While they lived paycheck to paycheck, Tamy thrived in her new academic environment, taking on Honors and AP courses at a small charter school in the city.
-Nevertheless, adjusting to life in the U.S. had its challenges: “I came in sophomore year and the other kids were thinking about subject tests and SATs, but I didn’t understand the American college process, so it was all very intimidating,” explained Tamy.
+Nevertheless, adjusting to life in the U.S. had its challenges: “I came in sophomore year and the other kids were thinking about subject tests and SATs, but I didn’t understand the American college process, so it was all very intimidating,” Tamy explained.

 “He saw that I was smart, but didn’t know how to navigate the system, and so he started to send opportunities my way,” Tamy shared.
 “He was the first person to tell me about QuestBridge.”

 With new possibilities in her mind, Tamy shifted to a new academic program the following year, which allowed her to pursue both an Associate’s Degree and a high school diploma.
 However, when the time came for Tamy to seriously consider higher education options, she still lacked context about American universities.

 “College names did not mean anything to me.
 I did not know what they offered, where I would fit in, or what I would study,” she said.

 It was at a college fair that she first heard about Dartmouth College.
 Because the college fair featured Ivy League universities, she assumed it must have been a good school, but knew nothing else.
 Feeling out of place and alone, Tamy did not know what questions to ask or how to connect with admissions representatives.